 Plug one end of the cable (supplied with the PMS5003) into the connector on the PMS5003 particulate matter sensor.

 Note: it'll only fit easily one way round, so if you're having to force it then stop what you're doing and try it the other way round!

 Plug the other end of the cable into the connector on the underside of Enviro+ (below the PM label on the top side), again making sure that the cable is going in the right way round!

 You can peel the blue plastic protective film off the particulate sensor if you wish, but leaving it on won't cause any problems.

 You can find really good instructions on how to set up your micro-SD card with the Raspbian operating system in this guide from Raspberry Pi.
-If you're a beginner, it's best to use the full "Raspbian Stretch with desktop and recommended software", as it's a little easier to set up and use, but you can also use Raspbian Lite, if you want.
-This tutorial will only cover how to set things up with full Raspbian Stretch with desktop and recommended software.
+If you're a beginner, it's best to use the full "Raspbian Buster with desktop and recommended software", as it's a little easier to set up and use, but you can also use Raspbian Lite, if you want.
+This tutorial will only cover how to set things up with full Raspbian Buster with desktop and recommended software.

 Before we put everything into its weatherproof housing, we'll need to boot the Pi up, connect it to Wi-Fi, set all of the software up, and test to make sure it's working properly.